Expertly Diagnosing & Treating Aneurysms in the Sacramento Region

 See a cardiology or cardiovascular expert at Dignity Health to get the right diagnosis for your aneurysm.

 The most common cause of aortic aneurysms is atherosclerosis, or hardening of the arteries.

 You may be at higher risk for an aneurysm if you:

-Our highly trained cardiologists and surgeons use the latest technologies to determine the size of the aneurysm and your personalized treatment plan.
+Our highly trained cardiovascular specialists and surgeons use the latest cardiology technologies to determine the size of the aneurysm and your personalized treatment plan.

 Aneurysm treatment depends on the severity.
 If you have a small aneurysm, your cardiology specialist may recommend treatment if it appears to grow or cause symptoms.
 We will monitor the size of the aneurysm through regular checkups and testing with magnetic resonance imaging (MRI) or computed tomography (CT) scans.

 Treatment options for larger aneurysms or those causing symptoms may include medications to lower your blood pressure or to reduce cholesterol and surgery to repair the aneurysm or insert a stent (tube) to reinforce the arterial wall.
 The surgery may be open heart surgery or an endovascular surgery.Dignity Health Heart and Vascular Institute of Greater Sacramento provides state-of-the-art treatment for aneurysms in Sacramento, CA and surrounding areas.